-- Dust your home regularly to prevent build up
+- Dust your home regularly to prevent build-up.

-- Wash bedding and vacuum carpets and furniture weekly
+- Wash bedding and vacuum carpets and furniture weekly.

-- Use a dehumidifier to take excess dampness out of the air and reduce signs of mold
+- Use a dehumidifier to take excess dampness out of the air and reduce signs of mold.

-Press release by Philips.
+Article contributed by Philips.

 1 ‘Allergic airway diseases in a tropical urban environment are driven by dominant mono-specific sensitization against house dust mites’, Allergy, 24 January, 2014 issue.